Worker Protection Culture

 • promoting and sharing best practices between stakeholders on health and safety issues.

-EU-OSHA 2020-22 Campaign - Healthy Workplaces Lighten the Load
+EU-OSHA 2020-22 Campaign - Healthy Workplaces, Lighten the Load

-In scope of the campaign, CEMBUREAU organised an online event with its members gather information, exchange good practices, expertise, and brainstorm on how the cement sector can further contribute in preventing work-related MSDs.
+As an official partner of the European Agency for Safety and Health at Work (EU-OSHA) “Healthy Workplaces Lighten the Load” campaign, CEMBUREAU organised an online event with its members gather information, exchange good practices, expertise, and brainstorm on how the cement sector can further contribute in preventing work-related MSDs to ‘lighten the load’.
 We launched a video showcasing some good practices in preventing MSDs from our members.

 Comprehensive Health Risk Study